 - Can I still visit campus?

 Due to current government advice regarding the coronavirus pandemic, we are sadly unable to run our usual on-campus events and experiences.
-You can however undertake a self-guided, outside-only tour of our beautiful Whiteknights campus (pre-booking is required and this opportunity is reviewed in line with government guidance).

-We are also providing a range of online resources and virtual events which you can access via Me@Reading Applicant.
+We are providing a range of online resources and virtual events which you can access via Me@Reading Applicant.

 If you are interested in postgraduate study for 2021 entry, please register your interest and we will keep you updated on postgraduate study and event opportunities via email.